deanturpin/Theresaurus/readme.md

 ## Testing

-I've only tested this on Firefox and Chrome: the important thing (for me) is the issues not browser compatibility.
+Tested this on recent Firefox, Safari and Chrome on the desktop.
+Chrome and Safari on iPhone.

 ## Adding a new speech